Anatomical features of the parotid gland in men depending on cranial shape

 Abstract

-BACKGROUND: Intravital analysis of parotid gland morphometric parameters in the context of various skull shapes is promising, since it allows systematizing the available information on the parotid gland anatomy.
+BACKGROUND: In vivo analysis of the morphometric parameters of the parotid gland in the context of various cranial shapes is a promising approach, as it enables the systematization of the existing knowledge of the parotid gland anatomy.

-AIM: To identify the features of the parotid gland anatomical parameters in men with different skull shapes according to computed tomography and magnetic resonance imaging.
+AIM: This work aimed to identify the anatomical features of the parotid gland in men with different cranial shapes based on the head computed tomography (CT) and magnetic resonance imaging (MRI) findings.

 Full Text